Record-breaking California wildfires surpass 4 million acres

 California fire officials said the state hit the astonishing milestone Sunday with about two months remaining in the fire season.
 The previous record was set two years ago when wildfires destroyed 1.67 million acres (2,609 square miles).

+“The 4 million mark is unfathomable.
+It boggles the mind, and it takes your breath away,” said Scott McLean, a spokesman for the California Department of Forestry and Fire Protection, known as Cal Fire.

+Cal Fire said in a statement Sunday that there have been more than 8,200 wildfires since the start of the year that have burned “well over 4 million acres in California.”

-Flames have scorched an area larger than Connecticut.
+The flames have scorched an area larger than Connecticut.
 About 17,000 firefighters are still battling nearly two dozen major blazes throughout the state.

 Virtually all the damage has occurred since mid-August, when five of the six largest fires in state history erupted.
 Lightning strikes caused some of the most devastating blazes.
 The wildfires have incinerated hundreds of homes and killed 31 people but large parts of them are burning in largely unpopulated land.